ariga/atlas/doc/md/guides/postgres/included-columns.md

 slug: /guides/postgres/included-columns
 ---

 With PostgreSQL, we can create indexes with `INCLUDE` clauses, which are types of indexes that specify a list of columns to be included in the index as non-key columns.
-If used correctly, indexes with Included columns improve performance and reduce total costs.
+If used correctly, indexes with included columns improve performance and reduce total costs.

 ### Basic PostgreSQL syntax for using `INCLUDE` clause with an index: